ebastler/isometria-75/README.md

  * When will there be an ANSI version?

-   From me - never.
-I am only using German ISO layout, and even chose the project name appropriately.
-Apart from the additional work, I already feel bad for making a keyboard that similar to the beautiful Evolv 75% [[2]](https://geekhack.org/index.php?topic=104531.0) without making the layout identical.
-Both case and PCB are open source though - feel free to fork them into an ANSI version yourself!
+   Even though I planned not to do ANSI, I actually went with multi-layout for v2!
+Stay tuned!

  * Why did you clone the Evolv/Satisfaction?

-   I made my own design choices, and redesigned everything from scratch - however the evolv heavily influenced my design.
+   I made my own design choices, and designed everything from scratch - however the evolv heavily influenced my design.
 I fell in love with it the first time I saw it, but it had a few things I dislike.
-So I decided to mostly adopt it's layout with some changes, and design a case which follows my design ideals - ending up with a (visually) very similar board - The standalone-features of the evolv are it's premium materials and generative design, and I did not include either.
+So I decided to mostly adopt it's layout with some changes, and design a case which follows my design ideals - ending up with a (visually) very similar top enclosure - The standalone-features of the evolv are it's premium materials, construction and generative design, and I did not include either.

 For any other questions, or problems with my board (if you decided to build one yourself) - feel free to contact me.
 I'm idling around and occasionally check my PMs on freenode (ebastler), am active on reddit (the_ebastler) and on discord (ebastler#8966).